Prostitution in Kolkata: Bowbazar

-Bowbazar has a red-light district where about 12,000 prostitutes work.
+Bowbazar has a red-light district where about 15,000 prostitutes work.
 The surrounding areas are inhabited by slum dwellers, truckers and migrant labourers.
 The adjacent Tiretta Bazar area is mainly a loading – unloading point with offices or godowns of a large number of transport companies.
 The area is very unsanitary.

 Garia

 There is a small red-light district in Garia.
 There were plans to build a home for retired sex workers in the area.

 Kalighat

 In south Kolkata, there is a red light district in the neighbourhood of Kalighat.
 Located around the banks of the Adi Ganga canal, an estimated 1,000 to 1,500 prostitutes live and work there.
-Kolkata has emerged as a hub for the trafficking of girls, who often arrive from Nepal, Bangladesh, Assamese and Burma.
+Kolkata has emerged as a hub for the trafficking of girls, who often arrive from Nepal, Bangladesh, Assam and Burma.
 From Kolkata they are often sold again to brothels in Mumbai (Bombay) or Chennai (Madras).
 Some will go on to the Middle East, Africa and Europe.
 Many of the women in Sonnagachi were forcedly taken away from their homes; some were tricked and others sold into prostitution by their friends and families; most of them are illiterate.